GYskyfall/cannonball_kalman_matlab/README.md

 This project was created as a university project.

 ## Usage
+To run this project:
-* To run this project, download all the matlab source files in a workable directory
+* Download all the matlab source files in a working directory.
-* Open matlab and add this directly in your path.
+* Open Matlab and add this directly in your path.
 * Run "cannon_ball_kalman.m" file.

 ## Reference